alexjpaz/tilde-soundboard/README.md

 ## sounds.yml

 The this file contains the sounds to be used by the sound board.
 There must be a url for the player to reference.

+## aliases.yml

+Alias to a sound in sounds.yml